Josiah Wedgwood, 1st Baron Wedgwood

 Colonel Josiah Clement Wedgwood, 1st Baron Wedgwood, DSO PC DL (16 March 1872 – 26 July 1943), sometimes referred to as Josiah Wedgwood IV, was a British Liberal and Labour politician who served in government under Ramsay MacDonald.
 He was a prominent single-tax activist following the political-economic reformer Henry George.
-He was the great-great-grandson of the famous potter Josiah Wedgwood.
+He was the great-great-grandson of the potter Josiah Wedgwood.

 Background

 Josiah Wedgwood was born at Barlaston in Staffordshire, the son of Clement Wedgwood.
 He was the great-great-grandson of the potter Josiah Wedgwood.
-His mother Emily Catherine was the daughter of the engineer James Meadows Rendel.
+His mother, Emily Catherine, was the daughter of the engineer James Meadows Rendel.
 He was educated at Clifton College and then studied at the Royal Naval College, Greenwich.

-He married his first cousin Ethel Kate Bowen (1869–1952), daughter of Sir Charles Bowen, 1st Baron Bowen, in 1894 but she left him in 1913 and divorced him in 1919.
+He married his first cousin Ethel Kate Bowen (1869–1952), the daughter of Sir Charles Bowen, 1st Baron Bowen, in 1894, but she left him in 1913 and divorced him in 1919.
 Since divorce at that time required a guilty party, he agreed to take the blame and was found guilty of adultery and desertion of his wife and children, which led to criticism from the press and pulpit.
-More criticism was levelled after the divorce was final and he revealed that the desertion was a formality and the adultery staged.
+More criticism was levelled after the divorce was final, and he revealed that the desertion had been a formality and the adultery staged.
 They had seven children: